A Detailed Look at Yeah Buddy Pre-Workout by Ronnie Coleman

-Unlike its competitors AGMASS?
-Agmatine Sulfate contains no impurities, is naturally sourced, has a non-bitter taste, and is not derived from 1,4 diaminobutane, a foul smelling compound that's toxic in high dosages.
-AGMASS?
-Agmatine Sulfate is the golden standard of this powerful pre-workout pump compound.
+Unlike its competitors AGMASS - Agmatine Sulfate contains no impurities, is naturally sourced, has a non-bitter taste, and is not derived from 1,4 diaminobutane, a foul-smelling compound that's toxic in high dosages.
+AGMASS - Agmatine Sulfate is the golden standard of this powerful pre-workout pump compound.

 Focus Blend (600mg)The Focus Blend is comprised of 550mg of Choline Bitartrate and 50mg of Theacrine as TeaCrine®.

-Choline is an essential nutrient needed to maintain cell membrane structural integrity, signaling function, neurotransmission, and lipid transport.
+Choline is an essential nutrient needed to maintain cell membrane structural integrity, a signaling function, neurotransmission, and lipid transport.
 Choline is naturally produced by the body and also found in high concentrations in eggs.

 Choline supplementation, in the form of choline bitartrate, can slow or halt the development of fatty liver and muscle damage.
-Choline also improve the communication between nerve cells and may improve exercise endurance when choline blood levels drop below normal.10 If you already consume a balanced diet, 300-500mg of Choline Bitartrate per day can offset the choline depleted during an intense workout.
+Choline also improves the communication between nerve cells and may improve exercise endurance when choline blood levels drop below normal.10 If you already consume a balanced diet, 300-500mg of Choline Bitartrate per day can offset the choline depleted during an intense workout.

 Theacrine as TeaCrine® is a stimulant chemically similar to caffeine in structure, found in Kucha tea plant leaves and Cupuaçu.
 This compound increases activity levels and offers anti-inflammatory properties without a tolerance-building response by the body.
 7 days of chronic theacrine exposure increased activity levels in mice 167% above baseline without an observed crash or developed-tolerance.

 Unlike other stimulants theacrine also has the added bonus of becoming more effective over time.
-Oral administrating of theacrine in mice also decreased inflammation markers, as measured by measured by xylene-induced ear edema, ?-Carrageenan-induced paw edema, and vascularity permeability.
+Oral administrating of theacrine in mice also decreased inflammation markers, as measured by xylene-induced ear edema, Carrageenan-induced paw edema, and vascularity permeability.
 While humans can't get a paw edema, these findings suggest that theacrine decreases overall inflammation which means you'll experience faster recovery from your intense workouts.
 Theacrine is an excellent alternative to banned synthetic stimulants like DMAA (1,3-dimethylamylamine) and AMP citrate (4-amino-2-methylpentane citrate).